emberjs/guides/source/models/customizing-serializers.md

-## Serializers
+In Ember Data, serializers format the data sent to and recieved from the backend store.
+By default, Ember Data serializes data using the [JSON API](http://jsonapi.org/) format.
+If your backend uses a different format, Ember Data allows you to customize the serializer or use a different serializer entirely.

-In Ember Data the Serializer is a class that is responsible for transforming the data returned by your adapter into a JSON API document that Ember Data can understand.
-Serializers can be customized to work with any backend.
-By default, Ember Data ships with 3 Serializers.
+Ember Data ships with 3 Serializers.
 The `JSONAPISerializer` is the default serializer and works with JSON API backends.
 The `JSONSerializer` is a simple serializer for working with single json object or arrays of records.
 The `RESTSerializer` is a more complex serializer that supports sideloading and was the default serializer before 2.0.

-### JSONAPISerializer Conventions
+## JSONAPISerializer Conventions

 When requesting a record, the `JSONAPISerializer` expects your server to return a JSON representation of the record that conforms to the following conventions.

-#### JSON API Document
+### JSON API Document

 The JSONAPI serializer expects the backend to return a JSON API Document that follows the JSON API specification and the conventions